talubich/hedera-keygen-java/README.md

 - a secret key as a Hex String (EdDSAPrivateKey.getSeed() to HEX)
 - a secret key in its canonical encoding as a hex string (EdDSAPrivateKey.getEncoded() to HEX)
 - the private key seed and public key combined (SuperCop format)
-- optionally a comma separated list of 22 recovery words
+- optionally a comma or space (double quoted) separated list of 22 recovery words

 # Optional Input parameters
 Although it will run without input parameters, the utility accepts a number of input parameters as follows.